 - 3. Buy new learning toys for each stage

 - 4. Use your silent meetings and phone calls wisely

-- 5. Identify your Fringe Hours to Improve Working from Home with Kids
+- 5. Create a Daily Schedule to Improve Remote Working from Home with Kids

 - 6. Cut out household chores

 - 7. Complete personal and home tasks during family time

 1. Before you Start – Decide Your Priorities